New Culture Movement: Foreign influence

-Development and end of the movement
+Development and aftermath

-When Cai Yuanpei, the principal of Beijing university, resigned on May 9, 1919 it had caused a huge uproar in the media across the country.
+When Cai Yuanpei, the principal of Beijing university, resigned on May 9, 1919, it had caused a huge uproar in the media across the country.
 This connected the academic discourse within the university with the political activism of the May Fourth demonstrations.
 The May Fourth Demonstrations of 1919 initially united the leaders but soon, there was a debate and falling out over the role of politics.
 Hu Shih, Cai Yuanpei, and other liberals urged the demonstrating students to return to the classroom, but Chen Duxiu and Li Dazhao, frustrated with the inadequacy of cultural change, urged more radical political action.
 They used their roles as Peking University faculty to organize Marxist study groups and the first meeting of the Chinese Communist Party.

-Li called for "fundamental solutions," but Hu criticized it as abstract, calling for "more study of questions, less study of isms."
+Li called for "fundamental solutions", but Hu criticized it as abstract, calling for "more study of questions, less study of isms."
 The younger followers who followed Li and Chen into organized politics included Mao Zedong.

 Other students heeded Hu Shih's call to return to their studies.
 The new approaches shaped scholarship for the next generation.
 The historian Gu Jiegang, for instance, pioneered the application of the New History he studied at Columbia University to classical Chinese texts in the Doubting Antiquity Movement.
 Gu also inspired his students in the study of Chinese folk traditions which had been ignored or dismissed by Confucian scholars.
 Education was high on the New Culture agenda.
 Cai Yuanpei headed a New Education Society, and university students joined the Mass Education Movement of James Yen and Tao Xingzhi which promoted literacy as a foundation for wider political participation.

+Many of the leaders of the Kuomintang, such as Liao Zhongkai, Hu Hanmin and Dai Jitao as well as Communist members of the Kuomintang such as Li Dazhao, participated in the New Culture Movement.
+These figures played a major role in the restructuring of the Kuomintang along Soviet lines in 1922–1924.